-Receptive language disorder means the child has difficulties with understanding what is said to them.
-The symptoms vary between children but, generally, problems with language comprehension usually begin before the age of four years.
+A child with receptive language disorder has difficulties with understanding what is said to them.
+The symptoms vary between children but, generally, problems with language comprehension begin before the age of three years.

 It is estimated that between three and five per cent of children have a receptive or expressive language disorder, or a mixture of both.
 Another name for receptive language disorder is language comprehension deficit.
-Treatment options include speech–language therapy.
+Speech–language therapy is used to treat receptive language disorder.

 Symptoms of receptive language disorder

-There is no standard set of symptoms that indicates receptive language disorder, since it varies from one child to the next.
+- There is no standard set of symptoms that indicates receptive language disorder, as it varies from one child to the next.
 However, symptoms may include:

 - not seeming to listen when they are spoken to

 - appearing to lack interest when storybooks are read to them